Popular words in English. A list of basic English words for live communication. Greetings and farewells

 • Weather

 Please read the following tables and lists carefully.
-It will be useful to have a notebook for notes, writing out words for yourself to remember, making sentences and memorizing some passages of phrases.
+It will be useful to keep a notebook for notes, writing out words for yourself to memorize, composing sentences and memorizing some passages of phrases.

-Words and phrases in English for memorization and study: a list with translation, transcription
+Words and phrases in English for memorizing and studying: list with translation, transcription

-After you memorize the entry-level vocabulary well, you can begin to study more complex words, for example, the words te we “In the city” or “house”.
+After you have memorized the entry-level vocabulary well, you can begin to study more complex words, for example, the words “In the city” or “house”.

-Try to combine words in English of several topics at once, composing them into phrases and sentences.
-So you can discover other shades of meanings of already studied vocabulary and memorize new ones with high quality.
+Try to combine words in English from several topics at once, forming them into phrases and sentences.
+This way you can discover other shades of meaning of vocabulary you’ve already learned and memorize new ones well.

 Vocabulary of the topic “Professions”:

-If you study well all the listed words in English in this article, you will be able to easily communicate in English, understanding the meanings of the phrases spoken and not be complex because you did not previously know foreign languages.
+If you thoroughly study all the words listed in English in this article, you will be able to easily communicate in English, understanding the meaning of the spoken phrases and not have complexes due to the fact that you have not previously spoken foreign languages.

 Theme "City"